gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 The GM can give players and other combatants one or more abilities that grant special bonuses or rules in tactical combat.
 The following are thematic example abilities for a medieval fantasy campaign.

-A gunslinging rogue might have the following abilities:
+A barbarian might have the following abilities:
-* **Deadeye**: No target is too far.
-When making a ranged attack, you can increase your range by one or two.
-* **Into the Shadows**: You’re hard to pin down.
-Once per combat, on your turn, you can enter stealth to become invisible and untargetable by enemies until the start of your next turn.
+* **Rage**: Now you’ve made me angry.
+Once per combat, when you take stress, you can enter a rage to gain +2 attack for the rest of combat.
+* **Knockback**: Your blows send tremors through the ground.
+Whenever you deal damage to an enemy, you can move them one or two spaces directly away from you.
+Once per turn, if you move the enemy into an obstacle or another combatant, instead deal one damage to both.

 A herbalist witch might have the following abilities:
 * **Potion Seller**: You keep your party well-stocked with potions.
 Gain +1 support.
 When you support an ally, you can spend their support in addition to your own.
 * **Vengeful Hex**: You should know better than to mess with a witch.
 Once per combat, when an enemy deals stress to you, you can hex it to deal one damage to it, regardless of range.

+A crossbow-wielding rogue might have the following abilities:
+* **Deadeye**: No target is too far.
+When making a ranged attack, you can increase your range by one or two.
+* **Into the Shadows**: You’re hard to pin down.
+Once per combat, on your turn, you can enter stealth to become invisible and untargetable by enemies until the start of your next turn.

 A combat medic might have the following abilities:
 * **Miracle Worker**: You’ve brought your friends back from the brink of death.
 Gain +1 support.
 Once per combat, on your turn, you can recover one stress for an adjacent OUT ally.
 They are no longer OUT.